fonoster/fonoster/docs/Domains.md

 <a name="Domains+createDomain"></a>

 ### domains.createDomain(request) ⇒ <code>Promise.&lt;Object&gt;</code>
-Creates a new Domain at the SIP Proxy subsystem.
+Creates a new Domain on the SIP Proxy subsystem.

 **Kind**: instance method of [<code>Domains</code>](#Domains)